Austinb/GameQ/README.md

 Installation
 =======
-Add `austinb/gameq` as a requirement to composer.json:
+Add `austinb/gameq` as a requirement to composer.json by using `composer require austinb/gameq:3.*@dev` or by manually adding the following to the composer.json file:

 ```javascript
 {